Pre-1 July 2014 fee arrangements

 The standard fee amount is 85% of the single basic age pension.
 The amount changes with the pension amount every March and September.

-The Department of Veteran’s Affairs (DVA) pays the basic daily fee for former Prisoners of War and Victoria Cross recipients.
+The Department of Veteran’s Affairs (DVA) pays the basic daily fee for former Prisoners of War and may pay the basic daily fee for Victoria Cross recipients.

 Providers may receive the basic daily fee supplement for residents who did not get any financial support to meet the basic daily fee increase that occurred on 1 July 2012.